 3. The Problem with Dating Apps

 It might seem like the proliferation of dating apps has made it easier to find dating partners, but that is not necessarily so.
 Kate Julian found that Tinder tends to be a huge waste of time.
-It takes an average of more than 60 swipes to get one match, and many matches do not result in a 2-way exchange of text messages.
+It takes an average of more than 60 swipes to get one match, and many matches do not result in a two-way exchange of text messages.

 And, of course, the matches are not evenly distributed.
 The “highly photogenic” people, as Julian tactfully puts it, are the ones finding dating apps most useful.

 The expectation that people will use dating apps to connect with other people has, Julian believes, a troubling implication.
-The kinds of casual overtures that people used to make, now seem creepy.
+The kinds of casual overtures that people used to make now seem creepy.
 Apparently, that even applies to striking up conversations in bars.

 If dating apps are wildly inefficient and ineffective, and it is problematic to ask people out (even if you have gotten to know them a bit, for example, by working in the same building or playing on the same sports team), then finding opportunities to have sex is going to be difficult, too.

-4. Hook-ups Instead of Romantic Relationships
+4. Hook-Ups Instead of Romantic Relationships

 If young people were having copious amounts of hook-up sex, then maybe their overall rates of sex would not be decreasing, even though they are dating less often and are less likely to have special romantic relationships.
 Actual rates of casual sex, though, have not lived up to the hype.